-Below is a story published in the March 2018 issue of Faith in Caring magazine (click here to check out the full issue online), commemorating the 20th of year of service for Concordia Visiting Nurses !
+Below is a story published in the March 2018 issue of Faith in Caring magazine, commemorating the 20th of year of service for Concordia Visiting Nurses !
 To be added to the mailing list or e-mail distribution list, message us through the contact form on our website or call the Concordia Public Relations Department at 724-352-1571, ext.
 8266.
 Enjoy, and feel free to leave a comment below!

 May 2018 marks Concordia Visiting Nurses’ 20-year anniversary, a milestone for reflecting on just how much the home and community services arm of Concordia Lutheran Ministries has grown and developed since its founding.

 After a restructuring in July 2015, Concordia Visiting Nurses (CVN) now operates within a Concordia management company known as Concordia Community Support Services (CCSS), but the CEO of Concordia’s home healthcare division has been with the company since the beginning.
 Martin Trettel sat down to talk about his journey with CVN and how the company has adapted to its ever-changing environment.

 Faith in Caring: What were your first impressions of Concordia?

 Martin Trettel: When I arrived, I was intrigued by the mission and values instilled here.
 Since I was coming from a for-profit organization, I looked forward to helping with Concordia’s mission: “To serve our aging community with a continuum of high quality caregiving options, provided in a Christian environment, and to serve those with limited funds to the best of our ability.”